-- Enable SureLink.SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN.
-It is disabled for IPv6. - Enable device reboot upon interface failure. - The type of probe test to be performed, either: - Ping: Requires the hostname or IP address of the host to be pinged. - DNS query: You can perform a DNS query to a named DNS server, or to the DNS servers configured for the WAN. - HTTP or HTTPS test: Requires the URL of the host to be tested. - Interface status: Determines if the interface has an IP address assigned to it, that the physical link is up, and that a route is present to send traffic out of the network interface.
+- Enable device reboot upon interface failure. - The type of probe test to be performed, one of: - Test another interface's status: Used to create a failover or coupled relationship between two interfaces.
+Requires the name of the alternate interface, the IP version to be tested, and the expected status of the alternate interface (either up or down). - Ping: Requires the hostname or IP address of the host to be pinged. - DNS query: You can perform a DNS query to a named DNS server, or to the DNS servers configured for the WAN. - HTTP test: Requires the URL of the host to be tested. - Test DNS servers configured for this interface: Tests communication with this interface's DNS servers that are either provided by DHCP, or statically configured. - Interface status: Determines if the interface has an IP address assigned to it, that the physical link is up, and that a route is present to send traffic out of the network interface.

-See for Configure SureLink active recovery to detect WAN failures optional SureLink configuration parameters.
+See Configure SureLink active recovery to detect WAN/WWAN failures for optional SureLink configuration parameters.
 To configure the Connect EZ device to reboot when an interface has failed: